PhotonVision/photonvision/docs/source/docs/contributing/building-photon.md

 git clone https://github.com/PhotonVision/photonvision
 ```

-or alternatively download the source code from github and extract the zip:
+or alternatively download the source code from GitHub and extract the zip:

 ```{image} assets/git-download.png
 :alt: Download source code from git